civican/legisinfo/44-1/bills/C-64/bill_text.md

   **(1)** The Minister must, no later than 30 days after the day on which this Act receives royal assent, establish a committee of experts, and provide for its membership, to make recommendations respecting options for the operation and financing of national, universal, single-payer pharmacare.

   **(2)** The committee must, no later than the first anniversary of the day on which this Act receives royal assent, provide a written report to the Minister setting out its recommendations.

+  **(3)** The Minister must cause a copy of the report to be tabled in each House of Parliament on any of the first 20 days on which that House is sitting after the day on which the Minister receives the report.